Skip to main content

 Returns: The CDNProvider instance

-Throws: Error if provider is not found
+Throws: Error with message CDN {cdnName} not found.
+Please register it first with registerCDN(cdnName, cdnProvider). if provider is not found

 upload

 Uploads data to a specific CDN provider.
+Automatically converts string data to Buffer.

 const result = await cdnService.upload('s3', fileBuffer, {